acc-aqt/track-back/README.md

 **TrackBack** is a music-based game where players need to sort currently playing songs by their year of release.
 The music can be played via Spotiy or Apple Music.

+So far, user input is possible only via the command line.
+A browser-based GUI is under development.
 -------

 # 1 Installation